PavanRangani/docs/docs/prd/assets/assets.md

   - This new column is shown in both tab: CURRENT & DISPOSED
     - In CURRENT tab, this new column is shown between ‘Purchase price’ and ‘Notes’
     - In DISPOSED tab, this new column is shown between ‘Purchase Price’ and ‘Disposed On’

+## Valuation

+Valuation of  asset is changes over the time.
+Each year its value is deprecated.
+For e.g. If you purchase any car at $35000, its valuation after one year can be approx $30000, after two year $250000.

+To track this valuation changes, system allows to enter valuation data.
+User can enter Date, Value and Notes.

+Here Date means date on which asset is valued.
+Value means its value after depreciation.
+Notes can have any text notes.

+### UI requirement

+#### Add/Edit dialog

+- Allows to enter more than one valuation record
+- Date can not be lower than purchase date.
+- In Edit dialog shows records in Ascending order of Date.

+#### View dialog

+- Shows latest  value from valuation recrord as `Current Value (As of)` .
+- Shows valuation records as table
+  - Column: Date, Value and Notes
+  - Notes is shown in multiple line
+  - Records are shown in ascending order of the date (Latest record is shown at bottom)

+#### List page

+- Shows `Current Value` and `As of` column in ACTIVE tab.
+For disposed tab its not shown.
+- `Current Value` is value of latest valuation record.
+- `As of` is date of latest valuation record.
+- When no records available for Valuation,  `Purchase price` is shown as `Current Value`  and  `Purchase date` is shown as As of (Only if Purchase price and Purchase date is available, otherwise it will be blank)